gagoel/ideas/README.md

 ### Calendar match

-Solution to find when every meeting invitee is available.
+Find when everyone is available for a meeting.
 Google Calendar seems to have a [builtin feature to do that](https://support.google.com/calendar/answer/178219), however nothing like this that's simple and cross-platform seems to exist.
 Something that works with gcal/outlook would be a great start.
-Outlook provides add-ins, for Google Calendar a browser plugin might be appropriate.
+Outlook provides add-ins, and for Google Calendar a browser plugin might be appropriate.

 ### Imgur for CSV

-The next Instagram combined with Whats App.
+The next Instagram/Whats App hybrid that will change the world and revolutionize how you buy hispter clothes online.

 A simple service to upload, host, and display CSVs or other tabular file formats.
 Might feature interesting public data sets on the front page.
 Example, a [researcher just published 10 million username/password pairs](https://xato.net/passwords/ten-million-passwords/).

 Not necessarily for large public data sets (you can find more [here](https://www.quora.com/Where-can-I-find-large-datasets-open-to-the-public), check it out).
 Uploading bigger files could be a premium feature.

+(This could as well be a Github Gist visualization feature.)

 ### Cloud extender

 A tool that creates a virtual filesystem from multiple cloud storage accounts.
-Just between Google Drive, Streamnation, and OneDrive you can get 50GB of totally free storage.
+Just between Google Drive, Streamnation, and OneDrive you can get 50GB of free storage.

 Features:

 * faster speeds as multiple back ends are used
 * redundancy is an option, files can have replicas
-* bonus, probably get banned from google/microsoft/dropbox services for life
+* bonus, a chance to get banned from these services for life

 ### Github comments

-Sometimes Github repos feel like they could use a simple reddit-like commenting system.
-Gitter does a good job of providing a chat interface to a repository, although the fact that it's not widely used speaks for how useful it is (i.e. popular projects use IRC, for non-popular ones an issue usually is enough communication). `github-comments` would be a simple service that just adds a commenting layer on top of repositories.
+Sometimes Github repos feel like they could use a simple imgur-like commenting system.
+Gitter does a good job of providing a chat interface to a repository, although the fact that it's not widely used speaks for how useful that feature is (i.e. popular projects use IRC, for non-popular ones an issue usually is enough communication). `github-comments` would be a simple service that just adds a commenting layer on top of repositories.

 How to access comment page: